Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

-This article takes a look at some of the most popular and effective exercises for older adults.
-We’ve talked with experts – and combined our research – to bring you the latest information on this important topic.
+This article takes a look at some of the most effective exercises for older adults.
+We’ve talked with experts to bring you the latest information on this vital topic.

-Our list of 18 best exercises for seniors is divided into four types of routines: endurance, strength, balance and flexibility.
+Our list of exercises is divided into four types of routines: endurance, strength, balance, and flexibility.
 According to the National Institute on Aging, engaging in these four activities can help senior citizens improve their overall fitness levels.
-Keep in mind that it’s important to check with your physician before engaging in any exercise routine.

 1. Play Pickleball or Wheelchair Basketball

-If you prefer to stay at home instead of going to a gym, there are several endurance activities to choose from.
-For instance, you can get exercise around the house through activities like gardening, housework, sweeping and raking.
+If you prefer to stay at home instead of going to a gym, there are several endurance activities you can do.
+For instance, you can get exercise around the house through activities like gardening, housework, sweeping, and raking.

 3. Walk on a Treadmill or Ride a Stationary Bike